THE FIFTH AND FINAL ARTICLE IN OUR SERIES ON BRANDING DURING M&A

 'Technology is the great enabler of brand ecosystems – there is no shortage of proprietory systems available.'

 Last but no means least, is the education and training of all your stakeholders.
 In the Brand Community model, this is more important than ever.
 Guidelines are purposely open to allow for interpretation by local markets.
-So, it’s vital to clearly communicate your brand’s purpose so that it is translated correctly.
+So, it’s vital to communicate your brand’s purpose clearly so that it is translated correctly.

 Communication pathways need to be established – starting with onboarding for all employees and then considering how brand is communicated to all employees.
 They are your brand ambassadors so it’s vital to continually engage with them, bottom up and top down.

-User generated content is increasingly important so equip your entire organisation with the tools they need to creatively and accurately represent your brand.
+User-generated content is increasingly important so equip your entire organisation with the tools they need to creatively and accurately represent your brand.

-In addition to systems training for all those involved in Brand Management, think of brand education in its widest sense and how you can embed your brand into the organisation, for example through Workplace Branding.
+In addition to systems training for all those involved in brand management, think of brand education in its widest sense and how you can embed your brand into the organisation, for example through workplace branding.

 Any measure that helps to build employee confidence in the new brand will help to migrate the transition to your new brand and improve motivation.